 Embassy Gardens, London, United Kingdom

-Embassy Gardens is a 15-acre mixed-use development coming up in Nine Elms, London in UK.
+Embassy Gardens is a 15-acre mixed-use development in Nine Elms, London in UK.
 The development includes nine apartment buildings along with office, retail and community space located across the River Thames.

-Ballymore Group is developing the Embassy Gardens project, while the master plan for the project was developed by Terry Farrell and Partners.
+Ballymore Group is developing the Embassy Gardens project, while the project master plan was developed by Terry Farrell and Partners.
 Feilden Clegg Bradley Studios, Allford Hall Monaghan Morris and FLACQ/Arup acted as the designers.

-Ballymore submitted a planning application for the project to the Wandsworth Council in May 2011 and the application was approved in February 2012.
-The project was officially launched in September 2012 and the first apartments are expected to be ready for occupancy by 2015.
+Ballymore submitted a planning application for the project to Wandsworth Council in May 2011 and the application was approved in February 2012.
+The project was officially launched in September 2012 and the first apartments were completed in 2015.

 Embassy Gardens master plan

-Embassy Gardens form the centrepiece of the development with buildings arranged in open, fluid spaces.
+The area forms the centrepiece of the development with buildings arranged in open and fluid spaces.
 The nine buildings of the project wrap around the US Embassy, which is also being relocated to the project site.

 The buildings rise to 23 storeys, creating a total of 2,000 new homes.
-Apartments will be a mix of luxury suites, one and two bedroom apartments and three bedroom penthouses.
+Apartments will be a mix of luxury suites, one and two-bedroom apartments, as well as three-bedroom penthouses.
 Communal courtyards will be located within the nine building blocks, providing private amenity space for residents.

 A key feature of the Embassy Gardens project is the development of the Linear Park, which will stretch from Vauxhall Bridge to the Battersea Power Station.
-The park will form the backbone of the Nine Elms development.
-It will provide riverfront walking space with access to the Thames River and gathering spaces for leisure.
+The park will form the backbone of the Nine Elms development, and provide riverfront walking space with access to the Thames River and gathering spaces for leisure.
 It will also shift pedestrian traffic from the streets.
-At Embassy Gardens, further gardens and public spaces will be added to the Linear Park.
+At Embassy Gardens, extra gardens and public spaces will be added to the Linear Park.

-The project will be developed in phases, with the first including the construction of a suite of three buildings named Ambassador, Capital and Chancery.
+The project is being developed in phases, with the first including the construction of a suite of three buildings named Ambassador, Capital and Chancery.
+The second phase includes the residential development next to the new US Embassy.

 The design of Embassy Gardens